Ultimate Guide: How to Make a Sports Highlight Video for Free

 It’s our least expensive Highlight Video Package, but it still comes with a free WordPress Website and our 100% commitment to your success.

-In conclusion, digest what you have learned here and estimate the value of the time you will spend making your highlight video.
+In conclusion, digest what you have learned here and estimate the value of your time making your highlight video.
 Plus, add to your decision what you give up by striking out on your own—namely, not having another person and/or source in your corner.

 Consider all of this, and you are truly making a well-informed decision on whether or not to make your own highlight video.